 In addition to the IRS’s guidance, the United States Commodities Futures Trading Commission in 2015 that Bitcoin is, in fact, a commodity.

 It’s important to understand that, much like the early days of 1992, Bitcoin is a new technology - and new technologies can take decades to reach critical mass.
 But, much like the Internet, no one wants to miss out on the ‘next big thing’ - and Bitcoin is the biggest thing yet.
+Constant updates are occurring to Bitcoin thanks to what is called a "hard fork".
+These constant updates ensure that digital currencies continue to experience growth through technological development.

 Genesis Mining offers you a smart and easy way to invest your money.
 Our solution is suitable for those who are new to the world of cryptocurrency and can not afford to run their own hardware; large scale investors who are looking to earn coin without handling the initial setup and maintenance; and industry experts who are looking to mine the latest altcoins.
 Genesis Mining offers multiple coins, multiple contracts, and multiple ways to get started in Bitcoin and cryptocurrency mining.Sign up